continuous improvement.

 Webinars, Workshops, & One-Offs

-• HOIC Webinars: Instructional designers and faculty across the UH System collaborate to share tools, insights, and best practices
+• UHOIC Webinars: Instructional designers and faculty across the UH System collaborate to share tools, insights, and best practices

 • Go2Knowledge: Sign up for a free UHCC account to get access to scheduled and on-demand PD